-The developers behind a $500 million battery plant planned for north St. Louis have officially cancelled the project.
+The developers behind a $500 million battery plant planned for north St. Louis have officially canceled the project.

-In an SEC filing this week, Israeli-based ICLGroup Ltd. told shareholders it will cease operations in North America, effectively ending the lithium battery plant planned for the north riverfront.
+In an SEC filing this week, Israeli-based ICLGroup Ltd. told shareholders it will end plans for new operations in North America, effectively ending the lithium battery plant planned for the north riverfront.

 The company reported on the possibility of discontinuing the project in a Securities and Exchange Commission filing, estimating that it could garner a $40 million investment write-off if it did.